 As much as we love styling our mane, sometimes we act like the limit does not exist.
-But it does – and overdoing it on the regs is actually a common cause of hair loss.
-We sat down with hair re-growth expert and bonafide miracle worker, Lars Skjoth, Founder and Head of Research & Development at Harklinikken, to find out the how’s and why’s of lock loss, and what you need to know to reverse it.
+But it does and overdoing it on the regs is actually a common cause of hair loss known as traction alopecia (or, ponytail alopecia).
+We sat down with hair regrowth expert and bonafide miracle worker, Lars Skjoth, to find out more.
+The Founder and Head of Research & Development at Harklinikken detailed the how’s and why’s of lock loss, and what you need to know to reverse it.

-Hair loss caused by styling is otherwise known as ponytail – or traction – alopecia.
-For this type of hair loss to occur, there has to be repeated, tight pulling on the hair, as when creating a pony (or nearly any style, for that matter).
-“Any tightly pulled hairstyle can cause traction alopecia, so not just tight ponytails, but also buns, braids and hair extensions,” explains Lars.
-“When the hair is pulled into a tight hairstyle it create tension between the hair and the follicle, and can tear the follicle.
+Hair loss caused by styling is otherwise known as traction alopecia and is sometimes referred to as ponytail alopecia.
+For this type of hair loss to occur, there has to be repeated, tight pulling on the hair.
+“Any tightly pulled hairstyle can cause traction alopecia.
+So not just tight ponytails, but also buns, braids, and hair extensions,” explains Skjoth.
+“When the hair is pulled into a tight hairstyle it creates tension between the hair and the follicle and can tear the follicle.
 Repeated tearing can create scars in the follicle, and this damage will impede hair from growing there.”

-There are many different causes of hair loss or thinning, and as Lars notes, most hair loss is attributed to “an interaction between genetics and hormones.”
-Though this type of hair thinning has many names (hereditary hair loss, genetic hair loss, male and female pattern baldness, androgenetic alopecia)—it all refers to the same type of hair thinning.
-“Hormones carry out the ‘order’ from the genes to attack follicles, which ultimately causes the hair follicle to shrink, resulting in gradually thinner hair,” explains Lars of this vicious internal cycle.
-Stress, and poor sleep or sub-par nutrition, can also accelerate the thinning process, as your lifestyle has an impact your hormones.
-Aside from traction alopecia and genetic factors, hair loss can also come about because of an illness, eating disorder, or as a side effect of medication and is common post-pregnancy.
+There are many different causes of hair loss or thinning.
+Skjoth notes that most hair loss is attributed to “an interaction between genetics and hormones.”
+Though this type of hair thinning has many names (hereditary hair loss, genetic hair loss, male and female pattern baldness, androgenetic alopecia), it all refers to the same type of hair thinning.
+“Hormones carry out the ‘order’ from the genes to attack follicles, which ultimately causes the hair follicle to shrink, resulting in gradually thinner hair,” explains Skjoth.
+Stress and poor sleep or sub-par nutrition can also accelerate the thinning process, as your lifestyle has an impact on your hormones.
+Hair loss can also come about because of an illness, eating disorder, or as a side effect of medication and is common post-pregnancy.

 When dealing with traction alopecia, knowing which products are less likely to cause damage or mess with your hair growth is key.
-For everyone who’s come to rely on dry shampoo post gym or to prolong a blowout—it’s time to tune in.
-According to Lars, “dry shampoo is the worst thing you can do to your scalp if you are concerned about hair loss.”
-Lars explains that dry shampoo may seem innocuous, but it can actually cause serious problems for your scalp, especially if not handled correctly.
-“Dry shampoos are not shampoo,” he emphasizes.
-“Dry shampoo does not cleanse your scalp or hair at all, it only gives the illusion of recently cleansed hair thanks to chemicals and powders that can clog the hair follicles and throw off your scalp’s pH balance,” he continues.
+For everyone who’s come to rely on dry shampoo post-gym or to prolong a blowout—it’s time to tune in.
+According to Skjoth, “dry shampoo is the worst thing you can do to your scalp if you are concerned about hair loss.”
+He explains that dry shampoo may seem innocuous, but it can actually cause serious problems for your scalp, especially if not handled correctly.
+“Dry shampoos are not shampoo,” Skjoth emphasizes.
+“It does not cleanse your scalp or hair at all, it only gives the illusion of recently cleansed hair thanks to chemicals and powders that can clog the hair follicles and throw off your scalp’s pH balance,” he continues.
 “They often irritate your scalp, can cause dermatitis (scalp infection), and sometimes, with extensive continued use, lead to hair loss and hair thinning.
-In general, however, there are hundreds of chemicals that are bad for the scalp that are used in dry ‘shampoos’ as well as other styling products—these chemicals are present to create styling effects but many of them can cause damage to the hair, scalp and hair follicles,” he warns.
+In general, however, there are hundreds of chemicals that are bad for the scalp that are used in dry ‘shampoos’ as well as other styling products.
+These chemicals are present to create styling effects but many of them can cause damage to the hair, scalp, and hair follicles,” he warns.

-Lars adds that most of the chemicals used in styling products are shockingly, “not meant to be exposed to the skin,” though this is obviously difficult (if not impossible) to avoid.
-Aside from being attributed to hair loss, the particles present in certain products can also build up on the hair strands, resulting in dull, limp and lifeless hair.
-Instead, when choosing shampoos or hair styling products, Lars advises that if you care about your mane, reading the ingredients is a must.
-He recommends avoiding any product that contains: Color, Perfume, Diethanolamine, Propylparaben, Butylparaben, Isobutylparaben, Methylisothiazolinone, DMDM hydantoin, Coumarin, Geraniol, Octinoxate and Amylcinnamaldehyde.
+Skjoth adds that most of the chemicals used in styling products are “not meant to be exposed to the skin.”
+Aside from being attributed to hair loss, the particles present in certain products can also build up on the hair strands, resulting in dull, limp, and lifeless hair.
+Instead, when choosing shampoos or hair styling products, Skjoth advises that if you care about your mane, reading the ingredients is a must.
+He recommends avoiding any product that contains color, perfume, diethanolamine, propylparaben, butylparaben, isobutylparaben, methylisothiazolinone, DMDM hydantoin, coumarin, geraniol, octinoxate, and amylcinnamaldehyde.

 Luckily, all hope is not lost.
-Lars is a pioneer of the Harklinikken treatment, which has clinically proven to stop and reverse hair loss.
+Skjoth is a pioneer of the Harklinikken treatment, which has been clinically proven to stop and reverse hair loss.
 The treatment consists of a topical, non-invasive product regimen based on plant technology and proprietary ingredients from milk.
-“For the past 26 years it has helped over 100,000 individuals worldwide achieve longer, stronger, thicker hair,” says Lars.
+“For the past 26 years it has helped over 100,000 individuals worldwide achieve longer, stronger, thicker hair,” says Skjoth.

-Which brings us back to traction alopecia.
-While many hair follicles are affected by overstyling, your mane is not necessarily completely destroyed with this type of hair loss.
+This brings us back to ponytail alopecia.
+While many hair follicles are affected by over-styling, your mane is not necessarily completely destroyed with this type of hair loss.
 This means there’s still a chance that it can be partly or completely restored and growth can occur.
-“Harklinikken´s program is clinically proven to enhance existing active follicles by increasing the number and quality of hairs that grow there.
-This means, the areas where hair cannot grow are more easily covered/hidden by your own hair,” he notes.
+“Harklinikken’s program is clinically proven to enhance existing active follicles by increasing the number and quality of hairs that grow there.
+This means the areas where hair cannot grow are more easily covered/hidden by your own hair,” he notes.

 How the Harklinikken Treatment Works

-The Harklinikken program is best for those suffering from male and female pattern hair loss (specifically, androgenetic alopecia) though Lars points out that it works for anyone who wants fuller, thicker, longer hair.
-Harklinikken is a stand out treatment program as it only accepts clients if the team determines that individual will be a successful candidate—and actually be able to achieve hair re-growth—that being said, everyone can receive an evaluation.
+The Harklinikken program is best for those suffering from male and female pattern hair loss (specifically, androgenetic alopecia).
+Skjoth points out that it works for anyone who wants fuller, thicker, longer hair.
+Harklinikken is a stand-out treatment program, as it only accepts clients if the team determines that individual will be a successful candidate—and actually be able to achieve hair regrowth.
+That being said, everyone can receive an evaluation.

-“We only take on clients we know we can help,” stresses Lars.
-“We do not want someone getting their hopes up or wasting time and money on something that may not help their situation,” he says.
+“We only take on clients we know we can help,” stresses Skjoth.
+“We do not want someone getting their hopes up or wasting time and money on something that may not help their situation.”
 During the initial consultation, one of Harklinikken’s hair loss specialists assesses scalp, hair, and hair loss condition and discusses relevant health history as well as prior/current hair loss treatments in order to determine candidacy.
-“We are able to help people in most circumstances, however we cannot help someone with alopecia areata, alopecia totalis, or other autoimmune hair loss disorders,” says Lars.
+“We are able to help people in most circumstances.
+However, we cannot help someone with alopecia areata, alopecia totalis, or other autoimmune hair loss disorders,” says Skjoth.
 “Additionally, if there is a severe scalp condition or we suspect an underlying cause for the hair loss, we might refer the person to a dermatologist or to another specialist to check them out first to ensure any possible issues are addressed first and foremost.”

-No matter your situation, when it comes to hair loss, Lars’ explains that the best approach to your hair is being preventative.
-“Most women don’t notice they are thinning until they have already lost 40-50% or more of their hair,” he confirms.
+No matter your situation, Skjoth explains that the best approach to your hair is being preventative.
+“Most women don’t notice they are thinning until they have already lost 40% to 50% or more of their hair,” he confirms.
 And although we typically associate the condition with aging, this isn’t necessarily the case.
-“Hair thinning can start at any age,” says Lars, noting that in some cases, it can occur much younger than one would expect.
-Whether you opt for the Harklinikken Hair Regrowth Program or just decide to take your styling down a level, practicing a daily routine and taking special care of your scalp will help prevent – and even cure – traction alopecia.
+“Hair thinning can start at any age,” says Skjoth.
+In some cases, it can occur much younger than one would expect.
+Whether you opt for the Harklinikken Hair Regrowth Program as to how you treat traction alopecia or just decide to take your styling down a level, practicing a daily routine and taking special care of your scalp will help prevent and even cure traction alopecia.